US coronavirus cases break global daily record, and experts warn it will only get worse - KESQ

 Friday’s number surpassed the previous daily record held by India, which reported 97,894 coronavirus cases in a single day on September 17, according to India’s health ministry.

-The total number of Covid-19 cases in the US is at least 9,044,255, according to Johns Hopkins University (JHU).
-The US also reported more than 1,000 additional deaths Friday, bringing the US toll from the pandemic to 229,686.
+The total number of US Covid-19 cases has reached at least 9,079,125, according to Johns Hopkins University.
+The US reported more than 1,000 additional deaths Friday.
+The US death toll from the pandemic topped 230,000 on Saturday.

+“The 100,000 cases yesterday two weeks from now will start to translate into massive numbers of deaths,” Dr. Jonathan Reiner, a professor of medicine at George Washington University, told CNN Saturday.
+“So we’re going to see not just cases continue to escalate but we’re going to see perhaps 2,000 deaths per day two or three weeks from now.”

+Iowa on Friday reported its highest single day increase of new cases.
+That means 31 states have had at least one record high day of new cases in October, Johns Hopkins data show.

 Some 46,688 Covid-19 patients were in hospitals on Friday, according to the Covid Tracking Project.
 That’s up 63.2% from a three-month low of 28,608 on September 20, and it’s the highest total since August 13.